How To Find Out if Criminal Charges Are Filed: Know These 5 Rights

 For example, anyone convicted of a sex crime against a child won’t be able to get a job around children.
 On the other hand, someone with the same crime conviction could not be eliminated from a job that doesn’t have any contact with children or other sensitive populations.
 There are also some states that follow the seven-year reporting rule as set out by the Fair Credit Reporting Act.
 This act states that criminal history information can’t be used if it is more than 7 years old.

 As time passes, there may be an option to have the criminal charge removed from your record through expungement or sealing.
 Both options typically require a set period of time to pass before you become eligible.
 If you are interested in learning more about expungement or sealing, you should check with your local state guidelines to determine when you would be eligible.
-You can also consult articles to learn how to remove a criminal record from a background check through expungement.
+You can also consult articles to learn how to get rid of a criminal record from a background check through expungement.

 When learning how to find out if criminal charges are filed against you, you first need to understand what criminal charges are and your rights.